 Seared Bok Choy Broth With Noodles

 Easy Instant Pot Lentil Curry

 Spicy Thai Soup With Soy Curls

-- 3 Tbsp Thai red curry paste, divided
+- 3 tablespoons Thai red curry paste, divided

 - 2 to 3 cups water for rehydrating the soy curls

-- 2 Tbsp coconut oil, optional For oil-free diets, use water or broth for sauteing.
+- 2 tablespoons coconut oil, optional - For oil-free diets, use water or broth for sauteing.

 - 5 to 6 cloves garlic, minced

-- 1 stalk lemongrass, smashed with your palm and cut into 3 or 4 pieces, optional Also in red curry paste; omit if you can't find it.
+- 1 stalk lemongrass, smashed with your palm and cut into 3 or 4 pieces, optional - It's also in red curry paste; omit if you can't find it.

-- 1 tsp crushed red pepper flakes (or more for extra spicy)
+- 1 teaspoon crushed red pepper flakes (or more for extra spicy)